Requesting an Exam Rescore

-The score forms (bubble sheets) are marked by computer and then the form of all unsuccessful Candidates is carefully reviewed by the psychometrician for any coding errors such as Candidate ID number, full name, Exam booklet version number and accurate coding of erasures.
+The score forms (bubble sheets) are marked electronically.
+The psychometrician carefully reviews all unsuccessful candidates’ score forms for any coding errors such as Candidate ID number, full name, Exam booklet version number, and accurate coding of erasures.

 A panel of optometrists under the guidance of the psychometrician complete a review of test items.
 Certain items may be deleted from scoring for all candidates if they do not meet appropriate psychometric characteristics.
 For example, if the item fails to discriminate positively.
-A panel of optometrists under the guidance of the psychometrician participate in the review process.
 Deleted items are removed from scoring for all candidates, thereby ensuring that reported results are valid and fair.